 One small simple comment that I’ve never forgotten.

 We all make unconscious choices.
-I’m biologically female and, although I’ve never really thought about it, I choose to present myself as female.
-Of course, there are aspects of me that aren’t choice, my age for example, but again, my rights should be unaffected whatever my gender or whether I’m 30 or 60.
+I’m biologically female and, although I’ve never really thought about it, I guess I choose to present myself as female.
+Of course, there are aspects of me that aren’t choice, my age for example.
+My rights should be unaffected whatever my gender or whether I’m 30 or 60.

-I do wonder whether the ‘It’s not a choice’ viewpoint actually takes away from the individual that right to choose, that right to own the choice they have made in how they want to live their life and with whom.
-A lot of the choices we make might not be conscious or deliberate but they are choices and we should allow ourselves to be proud of them and live our lives through them.
+I do wonder whether the ‘It’s not a choice’ viewpoint actually takes away from the individual that right to choose.
+That right to own the choice we have made in how we want to live our life and with whom.
+A lot of the choices we make might not be conscious or deliberate, but they are choices.
+We should allow ourselves to be proud of them and live our lives through them.

 Also, by allowing for the ‘choice’, we take responsibility for ourselves and the consequences that our choices bring to our lives.

-We like to think we live in a more enlightened world than 20 years ago but I sometimes think we’ve got a lot further to go before a majority can claim to be blind to gender, sexuality, nationality, age and race.
+We like to think we live in a more enlightened world than 20 years ago.
+It’s clear that we’ve got a lot further to go before a majority can claim to be blind to gender, sexuality, nationality, age and race.

 Whatever we choose (or don’t choose) for our own life’s pathway should not affect our rights to equality, respect and opportunity.
-But I think we also must embrace the fact that we all have the right to make our own choices, in all areas of our lives.
+I think we also must embrace the fact that we all have the right to make our own choices.
+In all areas of our lives.